djq/dusp_viz/urban_data.md

 	# facet wrap by zipcode
 	ggplot(data=mn, aes(YearBuilt, BldgArea)) + geom_point() + facet_wrap(~ZipCode, nrow = 2)

-Try extending these plots bya dding the previous dimensions, ilustrated by size or color.
+Try extending these plots by adding the previous dimensions, ilustrated by size or color.

 ### Saving your plots